TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 ### To Fix

-* Admin ui default text for advanced is "Path & Module Details", it should be "Path & Module Info"
+* [Minor] Admin ui default text for advanced is "Path & Module Details", it should be "Path & Module Info"
+* [Minor] When a client connects, both control msgs contain msg.cacheControl = "REPLAY".
+Only 1 of them needs that.

 ----